DWilliames/paddy2-beta/README.md

 ## When will is come out of beta?

-Once I can pretty much get feature parity with Paddy 1 – and I know what I have implemented is stable.
-I will release it.
+Once I can pretty much get feature parity with Paddy 1, and I know what I have implemented is stable, I will release it.
 With the plan of fast follow-on release for features like nested symbols.

 I will not aim to get everything in the following Todo list complete before shipping; some are stretch goals.